fenilaphilip/things-to-do/README.md

 # Things-todo

-_Todo-list-app is an application that allows to manage a list of tasks to do on a day.
-It has minimalistic design and basic functionality._
+Todo-list-app is an application that allows to manage a list of tasks to do on a day.
+It has minimalistic design and basic functionality.

 [![Live](https://img.shields.io/badge/-LIVE-blue?&style=flat)](https://fenilaphilip.github.io/things-to-do/)

 ## Features

-- Create a new item
+- Create a new task
-- Update a item
+- Update a task
-- Read tasklist from local storage
+- Read task from local storage
-- Delete a item
+- Delete a task
 - Displaying today's date
 - Check done task
 - Uncheck task